 Never mind that the Dark Mark was publicly conjured over the World Cup campgrounds the previous summer.
 Along with a blatant case of Muggle-baiting in defiance of the Stature of Secrecy.
 Even if Lord Voldemort is gone, you would think that the Ministry might conclude that some of his old followers are getting ambitious.
 Add that however exaggerated, the Potter boy had certainly witnessed *something* alarming.

-But the Ministry has long been infiltrated by pureblood supremacists and even some of Voldemort’s actual Death Eaters were currently employed there — in key positions.
+But the Ministry has long been infested by pureblood supremacists and even some of Voldemort’s actual Death Eaters were currently employed there — in key positions.
 And all of those Death Eaters probably now know that Percy not only accepted a promotion that had been engineered for him by Voldemort himself, but that he made himself officiously useful to Voldemort once he got it.
 He has established himself as a perfect dupe.

 Never mind that after having (literally!) lived in the boy’s pocket as his pet rat for more than half a dozen years, Wormtail would have known exactly the best way to word those communications from “Mr Crouch” to rouse the least possible suspicion.
 Finding Percy Weasley already established in Crouch’s Department must have looked like a gift from the gods to Voldemort and Pettigrew.
 When offered, Percy gleefully took the promotion arranged for him, and (being Percy) you know that he threw his weight around the office on the strength of it.